 The funds can be accessed directly by using the P-card.
 For other options, including reimbursements, please contact the Business Office.

 Review: The URMC will review each application and recommend to the administration whether or not the project should be rewarded.
-Faculty who wish to be considered for an Annual Research Mentorship Award will have mentored their students through all three required elements: a written document, a poster presentation, and a public oral presentation as is required for Student Presentation Awards.
+Faculty who wish to be considered for an Annual student Mentorship Award will have mentored their students through all three required elements: an abstract, a poster presentation, and a public oral presentation as is required for Student Research Scholarship Awards.
 Exceptions will be considered as needed by the URMC.
-In addition, it should be remembered that Annual Research Mentorship Awards require efforts made significantly above and beyond expected classroom duties or regular teaching load.
+In addition, it should be remembered that Annual Student Mentorship Awards require efforts made significantly above and beyond expected classroom duties or regular teaching load.
 The final decision regarding awards will be made by the administration.
 The winners of this award will be announced at the annual Spring Awards Ceremony.